Generalized Optimistic Methods for Convex-Concave Saddle Point Problems: Higher-order generalized optimistic method

-Theorem~\ref{thm:OMD_high_ls_AB_convex} shows that the $p$-th-order optimistic method converges at a rate of $\bigO(N^{-(p+1)/2})$ in terms of the primal-dual gap, which is faster than the rate of $\bigO(N^{-1})$ for first-order methods and the rate of $\bigO(N^{-3/2})$ for our second-order optimistic methods.
+Theorem~\ref{thm:OMD_high_ls_convex} shows that the $p$-th-order optimistic method converges at a rate of $\bigO(N^{-(p+1)/2})$ in terms of the primal-dual gap, faster than the rate of $\bigO(N^{-1})$ for first-order methods and the rate of $\bigO(N^{-3/2})$ for our second-order optimistic methods.
 As a corollary, to obtain a solution with a primal-dual gap of $\epsilon$, the proposed $p$-th-order optimistic method requires at most $\mathcal{O}(1/\epsilon^{2/(p+1)})$ iterations.

-\myalert{Comparison with \cite{Bullins2020}}.
-We note that similar iteration complexity bounds are also reported in \cite{Bullins2020} for extragradient-type higher-order methods.
-However, the authors in \cite{Bullins2020} did not discuss how to solve the subproblem (which can be non-monotone) or how to select a stepsize that satisfies their specified conditions.
-In contrast, we propose and analyze our line search scheme in detail, and the total number of calls to the optimistic subsolver during the whole process after $N$ iterations can be also explicitly upper bounded, as we discuss later in Theorem~\ref{thm:steps_upper_high_AB}.
+\myalert{Comparison with \cite{Bullins2022higher}}.
+We note that similar iteration complexity bounds have also been reported in \cite{Bullins2022higher} for extragradient-type higher-order methods.
+However, the authors in \cite{Bullins2022higher} did not discuss how to solve the subproblem (which can be non-monotone) or how to select a step size that satisfies their specified conditions.
+In contrast, we propose and analyze our line search scheme in detail, and the total number of calls to the optimistic subsolver during the whole process after $N$ iterations can be also explicitly upper bounded, as we discuss later in Theorem~\ref{thm:steps_upper_high}.

-\subsection{Convergence Analysis: Strongly-Convex-Strongly-Concave Case}
+\subsection{Convergence analysis: strongly-convex-strongly-concave case}

 Next, we proceed to the setting where the smooth component $f$ of the objective in \eqref{eq:minimax} is $\mu$-strongly-convex-strongly-concave.
 As discussed in Section~\ref{sec:second_order}, in this case the distance to the optimal solution ${D_{\Phi}(\vz^*,\vz_k)}$ is bounded above by the decreasing sequence $\{\zeta_k\}_{k \geq 0}$ defined in \eqref{eq:def_zeta}.
-Hence, it suffices to characterize the convergence behavior of the sequence $\zeta_k$, which immediately implies that of $D_{\Phi}(\vz^*,\vz_k)$ from \eqref{eq:bound_with_zeta}.
+Hence, it suffices to characterize the convergence behavior of the sequence $\zeta_k$.
+To simplify the notation, we define